brycewray/eleventy_solo/src/posts/2018/10/web-typography-part-2.md

 ## A simpler—and duller—time

-The early years of the Web involved considerable limitations where Web pages’ body type was concerned.
+The early years of the web involved considerable limitations where web pages’ body type was concerned.
 Any text needing more than a [small collection of “safe” system “fonts”](http://web.mit.edu/jmorzins/www/fonts.html) usually was a graphic rather than true text.
-That became a major no-no once [search engine optimization (SEO)](https://moz.com/beginners-guide-to-seo) became a critical feature, because search engines can’t read graphics as text; but it wasn’t such a show-stopper back then, when the Web search industry [now dominated by Google](http://www.visualcapitalist.com/this-chart-reveals-googles-true-dominance-over-the-web/) was [in its infancy](http://www.thehistoryofseo.com/The-Industry/Short_History_of_Early_Search_Engines.aspx).
+That became a major no-no once [search engine optimization (SEO)](https://moz.com/beginners-guide-to-seo) became a critical feature, because search engines can’t read graphics as text; but it wasn’t such a show-stopper back then, when the web search industry [now dominated by Google](http://www.visualcapitalist.com/this-chart-reveals-googles-true-dominance-over-the-web/) was [in its infancy](http://www.thehistoryofseo.com/The-Industry/Short_History_of_Early_Search_Engines.aspx).
 As a result, you tended to see a lot of graphics-posing-as-text when designers wanted their pages to stand out typographically.
-Here’s an example from the Apple Web site as it appeared on November 16, 1999, courtesy of the [Internet Archive](https://archive.org):
+Here’s an example from the Apple website as it appeared on November 16, 1999, courtesy of the [Internet Archive](https://archive.org):

-{% lazypicture "Early-Web-font-grfx-1-2018-10-16_1218x1296.jpg", "Image from Apple Web site in 1999 showing graphic elements as text" %}
+{% lazypicture "Early-Web-font-grfx-1-2018-10-16_1218x1296.jpg", "Image from Apple website in 1999 showing graphic elements as text" %}

 The only “real” text in this view was the timestamp, on the right side under the image of the [iMac of that era in all its Bondi Blue glory](https://everymac.com/systems/apple/imac/specs/imac_ab.html).
 All other textual elements shown were graphics.
 (The image-missing icon above the [iBook](https://everymac.com/systems/apple/ibook/index-ibook.html) image apparently indicates a missing image that the Internet Archive didn’t capture at the time or, otherwise, was unable to recover at the time I made this screen capture.)

 In that era, the graphics-as-text approach was a technological necessity for two reasons:

-1. There was no standard way to deliver Web “fonts” automatically, nor was it always easy to detect which computer platform and which browser were displaying the text; so it was necessary to use only those “fonts” you could be sure would be on any computer capable of running a Web browser.
-(At least back then, you could assume they _were_ computers, since this was well before Web-capable phones and tablets appeared.)
+1. There was no standard way to deliver web “fonts” automatically, nor was it always easy to detect which computer platform and which browser were displaying the text; so it was necessary to use only those “fonts” you could be sure would be on any computer capable of running a web browser.
+(At least back then, you could assume they _were_ computers, since this was well before web-capable phones and tablets appeared.)
 So, yes, people saw a lot of Times New Roman, Arial, Tahoma, Verdana, and the like.
 2. If there _had_ been the means to deliver such “fonts,” the slow Internet connections of that era would’ve made their use unpopular.
-Even today, there can be some delivery issues with Web “fonts” that require [effective mitigation](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization#optimizing_loading_and_rendering).
+Even today, there can be some delivery issues with web “fonts” that require [effective mitigation](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization#optimizing_loading_and_rendering).

 .&nbsp;.&nbsp;.&nbsp;And that, conveniently enough, brings me to my next point.

 ## Embarrassment of riches

-As I write this in late 2018, it’s long been common to go from one site to another and see many variations in Web typefaces.
+As I write this in late 2018, it’s long been common to go from one site to another and see many variations in web typefaces.
 Sites for many major publications, in particular, have prided themselves on typography resembling that of their print versions to the maximum extent possible.
 Also, [Google Fonts](https://fonts.google.com) and other repositories of free typefaces have transformed the ability of even modest sites to have truly professional-looking typography.
 All that’s necessary is to add code that links to the necessary repository and, wham, the page downloads and displays the typefaces automatically.

 So what possibly could be wrong with that?

 Well, there’s this thing called speed.
 Google giveth with Google Fonts, and Google taketh away with the added lag downloadable “fonts” can induce.
 The same is true for paid “font” platforms like [Adobe Fonts](https://fonts.adobe.com) (branded until recently as TypeKit).
-It gets even worse if people go really crazy with not only different typefaces but also numerous _weights_ and _styles_ thereof. _Each_ downloaded typographical variation adds a certain amount of delay to the rendering of the Web page involved.
+It gets even worse if people go really crazy with not only different typefaces but also numerous _weights_ and _styles_ thereof. _Each_ downloaded typographical variation adds a certain amount of delay to the rendering of the web page involved.
 As a result, the more variety you add through downloadable “fonts,” the more slowly your page will load.

 And, guess who dings a page’s search results downward if the page is comparatively slower than another page with roughly equal “search juice”?
 Yep, Google.